liquibase/liquibase-contribute-site/docs/code/api/database-database.md

 Databases that are generally compatible with another database should have their Database implementation extend the other Database class.
 For example, Reshift is PostgreSQL compatible and so the `RedshiftDatabase` class extends `PostgresDatabase`.

-Any code that has to behave differently for different database types, will use a `if (database instanceof PostgresDatabase)` pattern to determine the "dialect".
+Any code that has to behave differently for different database types, will use an `if (database instanceof PostgresDatabase)` pattern to determine the "dialect".
 By having compatible databases such as Redshift extend the base class like `PostgresqlDatabase`, all the existing "instanceof PostgresDatabase" checks will continue to work and in any cases where Redshift **_does_** work differently, a new `if (database instanceof RedshiftDatabase)` check can be added.

 ## Database Selection

-Liquibase uses the [isCorrectDatabaseImplementation](#iscorrectdatabaseimplementation) method to determine which Database implementation are valid for a given connection.
+Liquibase uses the [isCorrectDatabaseImplementation](#iscorrectdatabaseimplementation) method to determine which Database implementations are valid for a given connection.

 Generally, the logic in that method will check `getDatabaseProductName()`, but depending on the database other connection metadata may need to be inspected as well.